Meet our non-executive board

 A qualified lawyer, Paul began his career in 1992 with Clifford Chance, London before moving to Investment Banking at Credit Suisse in 1997 and currently manages Investment Portfolios for his diverse Client base.
 A law graduate, he also holds a Masters in Economics and International Relations and a C.E.S.C.E in EU Law.
 Paul is Chairman of a paediatric pharmaceutical company, a Managing Partner of an Israeli Venture Capital Fund and Trustee of Nefesh b’Nefesh UK.

-Steve is a Fellow of the Institute of Chartered Accountants having been a partner with PwC for many years.
+Stephen is a Fellow of the Institute of Chartered Accountants having been a partner with PwC for many years.
 He originally specialised in audit and then moved into consulting and risk management.
 He was Head of Risk and Quality for the UK firm.

 He is currently involved with two business activities – an investment company specialising in sustainable agriculture in the third world, and a UK commercial property business.